Do or Die Topics for CAT 2025; High-Weightage Areas to Boost Your Score

 Understanding the CAT 2025 Exam Pattern

-Before entering into most topics, it becomes relevant to understand the nature and structure of the CAT exams.
-The pattern of CAT exam in CAT 2025 is as follows:
+Before diving into most topics, it becomes relevant to understand the nature and structure of the CAT exams.
+The pattern of the CAT exam in CAT 2025 is as follows:

 Sections